-The Company participates with other subsidiaries in defined benefit pension plans ("Pension Plans") and postretirement benefit other than pension ("PBOP") plans for its employees, administered by NGUSA.
-The Company recognizes its portion of the Pension Plans' and PBOP plan's funded status in the balance sheets as a net liability or asset.
+The Company participates with other subsidiaries in defined benefit pension plans ("pension") and postretirement benefit other than pension ("PBOP") plans for its employees, administered by NGUSA.
+The Company recognizes its portion of the pension and PBOP plans' funded status in the balance sheets as a net liability or asset.
 The cost of providing these plans is recovered through rates; therefore, the net funded status is offset by a regulatory asset or liability.
-The Pension Plans' and PBOP plan's assets are commingled and cannot be allocated to an individual company.
+The pension and PBOP plans' assets are commingled and cannot be allocated to an individual company.
 The Company measures and records its pension and PBOP funded status at the year-end date.
-Pension and PBOP plan assets are measured at fair value, using the year-end market value of those assets.
+Pension and PBOP plans' assets are measured at fair value, using the year-end market value of those assets.